mediroozmeh/FPGA_BitonicSorting/README.md

 ![sorting_network](https://github.com/mediroozmeh/Bitonic-Sorting/blob/master/Figures/SORTINGCOMPARATOR.jpg )

-The figure shows a simple sorting network with five comparator and four inputs.
+The figure shows a simple sorting network with five comparators and four inputs.
 Each comparator puts the higher value on the bottom output and the lower value on the top output.
 Two comparators on the left hand side and two in the middle can work in parallel, requiring three time steps.